Migration Emergency Response Fund

 Adapting to fluctuating needs along the migration route

-The Migration Emergency Response Fund (MERF) is a rapid response context-specific contingency fund operated and managed by the Start Network, its members, and in collaboration with its donor, UK’s Department for International Development (DFID).
+The Migration Emergency Response Fund (MERF) is a rapid response context-specific contingency fund operated and managed by Start Network, its members, and in collaboration with its donor, the UK’s Foreign, Commonwealth and Development Office (FCDO).
 The objective of the MERF is to rapidly respond to acute and emerging gaps and changes in needs along migration route.
 It is also meant to improve the effectiveness and understanding of the migration response and trends.
 It operates in 11 countries: Algeria, Burkina Faso, Cameroon, Chad, Egypt, Libya, Mali, Morocco, Niger, Sudan and Tunisia.

 New/unforeseen humanitarian needs that cannot be responded to under current programming

 Emergence of new vulnerable groups not covered under ongoing programmes

 Clear systemic gaps that are currently not covered under ongoing programmes but have a high impact on the people affected

 The new phase of the MERF is focused entirely on Africa and members of the Start Network can now respond to acute needs along the migration route.

 Migration Emergency Response Fund Handbook 2018

 How effective was the MERF when responding to mixed migration flows?

 1. Alert for a 1-3-month response - Standard response